 This four-year course includes a foundation year (Year Zero), followed by a further three years of study.
-During your Year Zero, you study four academic subjects relevant to your chosen course as well as a compulsory English language and academic skills module.
+During your Year Zero, you study four academic subjects relevant to your chosen course, preparing you for a further three years of undergraduate study, as well as a compulsory English language and academic skills module.

 You are an Essex student from day one, a member of our global community based at the most internationally diverse campus university in the UK.

 After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with Essex Business School.
 To us, accounting means more than cutting costs and managing transactions.
 It’s vital for ensuring accountability by encouraging sound, ethical decision making.

 From an undergraduate accounting degree at Essex you gain a firm understanding of the financial drivers underpinning business leadership, strategy, planning, governance and ethics.
 You explore both financial and management accounting and use case studies to apply theory to practice, skills which will be in increasingly high demand from employers in the coming years.

 You’ll gain a broad understanding of accounting and benefit from academic expertise in a range of areas, studying topics such as: